zbedo/single_cell_portal_core/README.md

 	log or tmp files.
 * **-e PASSENGER_APP_ENV=[RAILS_ENV]:** The Rails environment.
 Will default to development, so if you're doing a production deployment, set this accordingly.
-* **-e MONGO_LOCALHOST= [MONGO_LOCALHOST]:** Name of the container running MongoDB.
-Even though our two containers are linked, this needs to be set to allow Rails to communicate with the database.
+* **-e MONGO_LOCALHOST= [MONGO_LOCALHOST]:** Hostname of your MongoDB server.
+This can be a named host (if using a service) or a public IP address that will accept traffic on port 27107
+* **-e MONGO_INTERNAL_IP= [MONGO_INTERNAL_IP]:** Internal IP address of your MongoDB server.
+This is for the Ingest Pipeline to use when connecting to MongoDB if your firewalls are configured to only allow traffic from certain IP ranges.
+If you have no such restrictions on your MongoDB instance, this should be set to the same as your MONGO_LOCALHOST.
 * **-e SENDGRID_USERNAME=[SENDGRID_USERNAME] -e SENDGRID_PASSWORD=[SENDGRID_PASSWORD]:** The credentials for Sendgrid to send emails.
 Alternatively, you could decide to not use Sendgrid and configure the application to use a different SMTP server (would be done inside your environment's config file).